akalenuk/milasm/README.md

             ((return))
     }

 This is a valid ILAsm code with milasm macroses.
+It runs and it doubles the input if its a positive number.

-Macroses are defined in an arbitrary syntax using double square brackets, like this:
+Macros are defined in arbitrary syntax using double square brackets, like this:

     [[write $type -> call void [mscorlib]System.Console::Write ($type) ]]